My kids, and everyone else who has come over lately, have been LOVING these geoboards.

 Apparently you can also make them, by the way, if you don’t want to spend the money and are feeling handy with a hammer and nails.
 Deborah Stewart has a tutorial for geoboards at Teach Preschool.
 You could even make one with triangular-spaced pegs and one with square-spaced pegs (the DSS boards are double-sided with triangles on one side and squares on the other).
 Or, heck, make them random and then just have fun with the rubber bands.

 What do you think?
-Have you tried these?
+Have you tried using geoboards with your kids?

 By the way, I just linked up to a Making Math Meaningful blog hop at Rainbows Within Reach.
 So many good learning ideas in that post!.